LeavesMC/docs/docs/leaves/configuration.md

 #### budding-amethyst-can-push-by-piston

 - **default**: `false`
-- **description**: If enabled, then pistons can push the budding amethyst.
+- **description**: If enabled, then pistons can **push** the budding amethyst.

 #### stick-change-armorstand-arm-status

 - **default**: `true`
-- **description**: If enabled, then players can use the "stick" (minecraft:stick) to right-click the armor stand when sneaking to change the display state of the arms of the armor stand.
+- **description**: If enable,it will allow players to use sticks to right-click armor stands while crouching to change the display status of the armor stand arms, that is, set the NBT tag ShowArms to 1b.
+This will be similar to the bedrock edition performance.
 #### stackable-shulker-boxes

 - **default**: `'false'`